 Slowly, I learned to set up mental barriers and I learnt to (barely) avoid the ‘splashes’.
 Then, one day, I started to laugh about it as I had come to realise it was just grass and digested grain.

 I don’t know exactly how it happened, but one day I started to feel a certain love for cows, despite my initial reservations.
 This was definitely unexpected!

 Working on a dairy farm means working twice a day for a few hours.
 It also means milking a few hundred cows, getting tired and learning a lot of new things.

 Completing 88 days on a dairy farm

 When we left the farm, we hadn’t completed our 88 days, but we knew that we would always be able to experience dairy farming again if needed.

-- The opportunity to work several hours a week (30 to 60 hours)
+- Working many hours a week (30 to 60 hours)

-- The opportunity to have cheap accommodation on the farm
+- The cheap accommodation on the farm

-- Obtaining a second-year visa
+- Obtaining a second-year (or third-year!)visa

+Disgusted?
+Convinced?
 Would you be able to work on a dairy farm?